EyringMLClimateGroup/pacal23jgr_GaussianMixtureModels_Extremes/README.md

 ## Usage

-1.The GMM algorithm is implemented in [the diagnostic script](esmvaltool/diag_scripts/gmm/gmm_analysis.py) for [ESMValTool v2.5.0](https://github.com/ESMValGroup/ESMValTool/releases/tag/v2.5.0).
+The GMM algorithm is implemented in [the diagnostic script](esmvaltool/diag_scripts/gmm/gmm_analysis.py) for [ESMValTool v2.5.0](https://github.com/ESMValGroup/ESMValTool/releases/tag/v2.5.0).
 You can use [the ESMValTool tutorial](https://esmvalgroup.github.io/ESMValTool_Tutorial/) to learn how to run a recipe.
 [The recipe](esmvaltool/recipe_gmm_ssp.yml) can be run using the following command:

         esmvaltool run recipe_gmm_ssp.yml